poussa/dlrs-setup/README.md

 source ./env.sh
 ```

 Assumes your source directory (git clone destination) is `$HOME/src`.
-If now, use the following.
+If not, use the following.

 ```bash
 export SRC_DIR=<path-to-src-dir>